ShahrzadDG/Amazon-jewelry-customer-insights/Data analysis/README.md

 - Analyzed how certain keywords/phrases are distributed across brands or segments.

-    - Luxury products receive more price-related language, both positive and negative - though it was ten times more prevalent in negative than in positive remarks.
+    - Luxury products receive more price-related language, both positive and negative - though it is ten times more prevalent in negative than it is in positive remarks.
 This suggests luxury buyers talk more about value for money in both directions.

     <img width="479" height="340" alt="image" src="https://github.com/user-attachments/assets/ba18a3fa-5380-4d7d-b4e4-90dd13e0b6fb" />